-On behalf of the Corporation of the City of Mississauga we are pleased to present the 2015 Facility Accessibility Design Standards.
-The 2015 version has been updated to include changes to the Ontario Building Code 2012 (including 2015 accessibility updates) and the Accessibility for Ontarians with Disabilities Act's (AODA) Accessibility Standard for the Design of Public Spaces (O.Reg.413/12).
+- changes to the Ontario Building Code 2012 (including 2015 accessibility updates); - the Accessibility for Ontarians with Disabilities Act's (AODA) Accessibility Standards for the Design of Public Spaces (O. Reg.
+413/12); - larger dimensional requirements of wheelchairs and scooters; - requirements related to sensory disability (i.e. vision and hearing loss); and - additional sections: therapeutic pools, spray pads, wayfinding and information systems.

-These standards are applied to all newly constructed and/or reported City of Mississauga owned, leased or operated facilities.
+These standards are applied to all new and/or renovated City owned, leased or operated facilities.
+In addition to our municipal facilities, we encourage their use throughout the community.

-We would like to thank and recognize the contributions
+We would like to thank and recognize contributions of:

-- The City of London for its generous permission of use the City of London 2015 Facility Accessibility Design Standards (FAUS 2015) as the basis for this standard. - Members of the City of Mississauga Accessible and the City of Mississauga Accessibility word accessible Built Environment Staff Committee - Members of the City of Missi Bauga community who took the time to provide their input concerning this second bandard. - Mr. Bob Topping and ther stoff or pesign ABLE Environments Inc. (www.designable...et) who have been instrumental in creating the Corporation of the sty of Mississauga's innovative and universally accessible Facility Accessibility Design Standards.
+- The City of London for its generous permission to use the City of London 2015 Facility Accessibility Design Standards (FADS 2015) as the basis for this standard. - The City of Mississauga's Accessibility Advisory Committee, Accessibility Coordinator and the Accessible Built Environment Staff Committee. - Mr. Bob Topping and other staff of DesignABLE Environments Inc. (www.designable.net) who have been instrumental in creating this resource.